Zappermint/ZappSDK/Unity/Assets/Zappermint/Readme.md

 ### ZappermintLogin
 This component contains the Zapp configuration of your project.
+- App Name: the name of your app.
+This will be displayed on the login page of the Zapp Wallet app.
+- App Icon: the icon of your app.
+This will be displayed on the login page of the Zapp Wallet app.
 - Scheme: the scheme used for deeplinking.
 This must match the scheme in AndroidManifest and/or Project Settings.
 - Cost: the amount of ZAPP users need to stake to play your game ad-free.
 This will move to the NFT in the future.
 Read more about the staking concept and effects on [our website](https://zappermint.com).
 - OnLogin: event fired when login completes.
 The `LoginResult` parameter contains the login data if successful, the login error if not.